-Government guidance and legislation on COVID 19 changes frequently.
-Before you travel, you need to ensure you have checked and understood the relevant legislation and guidance that is applicable to you, your location, your destination and the make-up of your party.
-If you believe your booking is affected by government public health measures such that it would be unlawful for it to go ahead, please contact us and we can discuss the options available to you.
+Government regulations on COVID-19 change frequently.
+Before you travel, you need to ensure you have checked and understood the relevant regulations applicable to you, your location, your destination and the make-up of your party as it is your responsibility to comply.